bitcoinhodler/glacier-psbt/README.md

 There are several safety and sanity checks that the offline scripting should perform before signing any withdrawal.

-1. Must have exactly one output whose value equals inputs plus fee; or must have exactly two outputs, one of which is the change back to same origin.
+1. All inputs must be from same address (so we can assume it's ours without having to ask user to type in cold storage address)

-2. All inputs must be from same address (so we can assume it's ours without having to ask user to type in cold storage address)
+2. Confirm cold storage address, destination(s), amount(s), and fee

-3. Confirm cold storage address, destination, amount, and fee with user, before they type in privkeys.
+with user, before they type in privkeys.

-4. After walletprocesspsbt, ensure "complete":true (unless doing sequential signing)
+3. After walletprocesspsbt, ensure "complete":true (unless doing sequential signing)

-5. After getting the raw transaction, calculate the fee in sat/vbyte and display for user.
+4. After getting the raw transaction, calculate the fee in sat/vbyte and display for user.

 The outcome of this process is a signed PSBT like so: